 Should I get a 1-piece or 2-piece rod?

 Most of the time we prefer 1-piece rods.
 More uniform construction yields more sensitivity power and durability.
 But 2 piece rods have their place, especially when you are talking about traveling.
 We reviewed several of the best travel rods and many were 2-piece rods that offer great fishing in an easy to break down and transport configuration.

 So that’s a basic rundown of everything you need to know about fishing rods to make good decisions on which rods to buy and use for your various fishing scenarios.
-To learn more about specific rods we’ve tested and like, visit our Fishing Rod Review section.
+To learn more about specific rods we’ve tested and like, visit our Best Fishing Rods article.